phwt/be-to-ce-extension/README.md

 - None

 #### Minor change(s) waiting for deployment.
-- Easier to understand `content.js` file
+- Update variable in `content.js` file for easier understanding.
 - Updated jQuery version to 3.3.1

 ## How to use